meticulous/state-decoded-ui-2012/readme.md

 This does create a layer of complexity, but one that I feel is worth having.
 You, as an end user, can write regular CSS in an SCSS file and it will compile normally.

 To run this, there are a few setups you need.
 You need to either run CodeKit, Scout, CompassApp, or do a manual setup with Ruby on your system.
 This is documented on the Compass site (http://compass-style.org/install/).

+## Media Queries

+The site is defined mainly as three breakpoints:

+* Handheld/iPhone
+* Tablet/iPad (Portrait)
+* Everything else

+We'll probably add a desktop layout for windows larger than 1224px (see the scss/base/_media_queries.css.scss file for all breakpoints) but for right now, we're starting with the basics.